The Legend of Zelda (video game): Reception

 It was reissued in 1992 as part of Nintendo's "Classic Series" and featured a grey cartridge.
 The game placed first in the player's poll "Top 30" in Nintendo Power's first issue and continued to dominate the list into the early 1990s.
 The Legend of Zelda was also voted by Nintendo Power readers as the "Best Challenge" in the Nintendo Power Awards '88.
 The magazine also listed it as the best Nintendo Entertainment System video game ever created, stating that it was fun despite its age and innovated on the genre.
 GamesRadar ranked it the third best NES game ever made.
 The staff praised its "mix of complexity, open world design, and timeless graphics".

+On the games 1994 re-release in Japan cartridge, two reviewers in Famitsu called it a "masterpiece".
+Two reviewers cautioned that its graphics were not high quality by 1994 standards and that the sound quality is less than the original FDS version.